mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

                                      features have been defined.
 This will lead to smaller cache sizes
     --noconstant                     Don't add a constant feature
+    -C [ --constant ] arg            Set initial value of the constant feature to arg (Useful for faster convergence on data-sets
-    --ngram arg                      Generate N grams
+                                      where the label isn't centered around zero) --ngram arg                      Generate N grams
     --skips arg                      Generate skips in N grams.
 This in conjunction with the ngram tag can be used to generate